GrimOutlook/dotfiles/README.md

   for more inspiration
 - Figure out how to handle nested tmux sessions
 - Look into adding coq_nvim -> https://github.com/ms-jpq/coq_nvim
-- Create function backup file.
-Should move a $FILENAME to .$FILENAME.bkp

 ## Current Issues